 On the date of publication, Faisal Humayun did not have (either directly or indirectly) any positions in any of the securities mentioned in this article.

-Faisal Humayun is senior research analyst with 12 years of industry experience in the field of credit research, equity research and financial modelling.
+Faisal Humayun is a senior research analyst with 12 years of industry experience in the field of credit research, equity research and financial modelling.
 Faisal has authored over 1,500 stock specific articles with focus on the technology, energy and commodities sector.